69th Year! 69th Year!

 Jenny Frost - vocals

-Jenny Frost (from Precious) replaced Kerry Katona in 2001 when she left to have a baby.
+Jenny Frost (from Precious) replaced Kerry Katona when she left to have a baby in 2001 and it was this new line-up that performed at The Ballroom on 21st July.

 Their first single: ‘Right Now’ reached UK Top 10 in Dec 1999.
 They have scored several hits since including three no 1s and eight other top tens.
 All four albums have graced the top ten and the first two hit the top-spot.